 What is a Qualified Opportunity Zone Fund?
 Here’s the short version, it’s a new break that allows you to re-invest gains from any assets (real estate, stock, etc.) into qualifying go-zone funds.
 You get both tax deferral and some tax reduction as a result of the re-investment plus some tax-free income off the new investment.
 It’s a significant deal if you have an appreciated asset or gain and you’re looking to re-invest.

-We have previously written about what the zones are, where to find them, and the benefits of making the investment, but this article is what will help you get into and Opportunity Zone, or maybe even set up the fund to invest in one.
-Whether you are investing your own funds that would otherwise be subject to capital gains or whether you raise funds from others, the tax benefits are significant and learning what property qualifies and what the requirements are for a qualifying fund is critical.
+We have previously written about what the zones are, where to find them, and the benefits of making the investment, but this article is what will help you get into an Opportunity Zone, or maybe even set up the fund to invest in one.
+Whether you are investing your own funds that would otherwise be subject to capital gains or whether you raise funds from others, the tax benefits are significant, and learning what property qualifies and what the requirements are for a qualifying fund is critical.

 What is a Qualified Opportunity Zone Fund?

 To get the deferrals and tax avoidance we have spoken of, you must invest in a qualified opportunity zone fund.
 It must be a corporation or a partnership, and it must have 90% of its assets invested in opportunity zone property.
 The property can be stock of a corporation, a partnership interest, or ownership in any opportunity zone business.
 BUT, it must be in an opportunity zone (see link to map above)!

 A taxpayer need only reinvest gains, not the entire proceeds from a sale of assets.
 Other provisions in the tax code that defer gains usually require reinvestment of all proceeds (e.g., like-kind exchanges, involuntary conversions, etc.).